About brain injury

 - Problems with memory which can include both short and long-term memory loss.
 There are many areas of the brain which control memory and any damage to one of these areas can lead to poor memory.

 - Lack of concentration and a poor attention span is a common effect of a brain injury.
 People with brain injuries can become easily distracted and have trouble concentrating, especially when there are external factors contributing, such as stress, tiredness or worry.

 - The speed of processing information after a brain injury can decrease.
-This may result in the injured person being unable to process fast speech, or have problems taking instructions first time around.
+This may result in the injured person being unable to process fast speech or have problems taking instructions the first time around.
 They may also have difficulty responding to questions.

 Emotional and behavioural effects of a brain injury

 After a brain injury, people will often notice a change in the injured person’s behaviour and their emotional responses to events.